MiniDevHub/Custom-Code-Styles/README.md

 _Powered by late-night coding sessions and questionable life choices_

-_Last Updated: November 2025 | Version 4.0 - Now with MORE EVERYTHING!_
+_Last Updated: December 2025 | Version 5.0 - The 2026 Edition!_

+_Now with 23 neon colors, AI superpowers, and a glowing cursor that won't quit_

 ---